Restart Scheme

 Our Partnership team has already engaged a wide range of stakeholders and service providers in each CPA, working together to design a service which meets the local skills and labour demand.

-Continuous improvement is at the heart of what we do and through the development of a Centre of Excellence we will make best use of data and research to create evidence-based practice which drives positive outcomes.
+Continuous improvement is at the heart of what we do and through our Centre of Excellence we will make best use of data and research to create evidence-based practice which drives positive outcomes.
 This knowledge base will contribute to the advancement of the sector and the quality of employability programmes for the long term unemployed.

 How we work with Participants